History

 Implementation

-We aim to provide students with immersive and authentic learning experiences.
-This includes field trips to museums, historical sites, and locations of local significance, as well as inviting expert speakers and organising workshops.
-We also utilise historical resources and artifacts to enhance the learning process.
+Engaging and Authentic Learning Experiences: We strive to provide pupils with immersive and authentic learning experiences.
+This includes visits to museums, historical sites, and places of local significance, as well as inviting expert speakers and organising workshops.
+We also make use of historical resources and artefacts to enhance learning.

-We prioritise historical diversity and inclusion in our curriculum, representing a variety of cultures, traditions, and perspectives.
-This approach helps students develop an understanding and respect for different viewpoints, fostering empathy and tolerance.
+Inclusion and Cultural Diversity: We also value the importance of ensuring historical diversity and inclusion within our curriculum, representing a wider range of cultures, traditions, and perspectives.
+This enables our pupils to develop an understanding and respect for different viewpoints, fostering a sense of empathy and tolerance.

 Examples of Work